ctcl-bregis/ctclsite-rust/config/projects/content/codenames.md

 - [Vinyl Chloride](../srv_vc/) - VC

 ## Psychoactives
 Codenames of psychoactive substances are generally used for server systems.
+All of these systems have ECC memory unless otherwise specififed.

 ### Stimulants
 Stimulant drug-related codenames are generally for use with virtualization and compute servers.
-This is mainly inspired by the use of stimulants for the treatment of ADHD (Attention Deficit Hyperactivity Disorder) and this is reflected by the use of names of stimulants specifically used for ADHD treatment.
+The use of stimulants for codenames of compute servers is based off their use for the treatment of ADHD (Attention deficit hyperactivity disorder).

 #### Amphetamines
 HP ProLiant blade servers that were given to me on May 5, 2023 use the names of amphetamine-based stimulant chemical compounds.